bxdoan/bxdoan/README.md

 <div align="center">

-> The moment you think of giving up, think of the reason why you held on so long.
+> Happiness is not something readymade.
+It comes from your own actions.

-> — Natsu Dragneel —
+> — Dalai Lama —

 </div>